Evan Lysacek: 2009–2010 season

 Lysacek began the 2009–2010 season at the 2009 Cup of China, where he placed third in the short program and second in the free skating to win the silver medal overall.
 Afterwards he went on to the 2009 Skate America, where he won both segments of the competition and won the gold medal overall in his sixth time competing at Skate America.
 Lysacek was the second qualifier for the 2009–2010 Grand Prix Final.

 At the Grand Prix Final, Lysacek placed second in the short program and won the free skating to win the title overall.
-He became the second consecutive American to win the title, following Jeremy Abbott's win the year before.
+He became the second consecutive American to win the title, following Jeremy Abbott the year before.
 At the 2010 U.S. Championships, he placed second in the short program and third in the free skating to win the silver medal overall.
 He was named to the Olympic team.

-At the 2010 Winter Olympics, Lysacek placed second in the short program, with a score of 90.30 without quadruple jumps.
-He won the free skate with a score of 167.37 and won the gold medal overall with a total score of 257.67, a margin of 1.31 over silver medalist Evgeni Plushenko.
+At the 2010 Winter Olympics, Lysacek placed second in the short program, with a score of 90.30 without any quadruple jumps.
+He won the free skate with a score of 167.37 and clinched the gold medal overall with a total score of 257.67, a margin of 1.31 over silver medalist and 2006 champion Evgeni Plushenko.
 He became the first American to win the Olympic title in men's singles since Brian Boitano in 1988, and the first reigning world champion to win since Scott Hamilton in 1984.
+Plushenko and the Russian figure skating federation, as well as the Russian public, criticized the result.

-He had originally been named to the team for the 2010 World Championships.
-He withdrew from the World team following his win at the Olympics.
+He had originally been named to the team for the 2010 World Championships, but withdrew from the World team following his win at the Olympics.

-Lysacek was the recipient of the prestigious James E. Sullivan Award (2010), which is given to America's best amateur athlete; he was the fourth figure skater to win the award after Dick Button in 1949, Michelle Kwan in 2001 and Sarah Hughes in 2002.
+Lysacek was the recipient of the prestigious James E. Sullivan Award, which is given to America's best amateur athlete; he was the fourth figure skater to win the award after Dick Button in 1949, Michelle Kwan in 2001, and Sarah Hughes in 2002.